Woman allegedly assaults Ukiah police officer with 8-pound rock

-(KRON) — A transient woman allegedly threw an 8-pound rock at a Ukiah police officer before repeatedly punching him in the face when the officer responded to reports of the woman causing a disturbance Tuesday.
-Rachael Seivertson, 34, is a known transient in Ukiah and was on parole for robbery, officials said.
+(KRON) — A transient woman allegedly threw an 8-pound rock at a Ukiah police officer before repeatedly punching him in the face Tuesday.
+Rachael Seivertson, 34, is a known transient in Ukiah and was on parole for robbery, officials in Mendocino County said.

 The responding officer tried to speak with Seivertson at the scene at the intersection of West Perkins Street and South School Street.
 Police said Seivertson’s behavior seemed erratic, and she could not engage in a normal conversation with the responding officer.
 Her body was also reportedly fidgety, and the officer said he believed she might be on methamphetamine.